Jisan-mia/node-project/README.md

 ### What is module
-Module is just a file in nodejs every file is a module npm module
+Module is just a file in nodejs every file is a module.

 ### IIFE -> Immediately Invoked function Expression
 ---